CiscoDevNet/terraform-provider-intersight/website/docs/d/workload_workload_instance.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name for this Workload instance.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
-* `status`:(string) The current status of the workload instance.* `Staging` - The instance is in the staging phase, awaiting further actions.* `ReadyToDeploy` - The instance is fully configured and ready for deployment.* `InProgress` - Deployment or modification of the instance is currently in progress.* `Ok` - The instance is running successfully without issues.* `Failed` - The instance has encountered an error or failure preventing normal operation.* `Suspended` - The instance has been temporarily paused and is inactive.* `ChangesScheduled` - There is a change in the configuration that needs to be pushed to the instance.* `InSufficientResource` - The instance lacks the necessary resources to operate.* `OutOfService` - The instance is no longer available or operational.* `UnAssigning` - The instance is being unassigned or removed from service.
+* `status`:(string) The current status of the workload instance.* `Staging` - The instance is in the staging phase, awaiting further actions.* `ReadyToDeploy` - The instance is fully configured and ready for deployment.* `InProgress` - Deployment or modification of the instance is currently in progress.* `Ok` - The instance is running successfully without issues.* `Failed` - The instance has encountered an error or failure preventing normal operation.* `Suspended` - The instance has been temporarily paused and is inactive.* `ChangesScheduled` - There is a change in the configuration that needs to be pushed to the instance.* `InSufficientResource` - The instance lacks the necessary resources to operate.* `OutOfService` - The instance is no longer available or operational.* `UnAssigning` - The instance is being unassigned or removed from service.* `Detaching` - The instance is currently being detached.
+During the process, the managed objects created by workload will be unlocked.
+This means for a Unified edge workload, the unified edge profile and server profile will be unlocked and detached from the source template created by workload so users can make changes to those profiles.* `Attaching` - The instance is currently being attached to the deployment.
+The managed objects created by the workload will no longer be available for modifications.
 * `status_change_reason`:(string) The context or justification for the status transition.* `None` - No changes have been made.* `ResourceDisqualified` - The change in resource status triggered due to the resource being disqualified.